HAL Id: hal-01521673

 In the researcher–laboratory network context, a positive L3XAX

-B) popular in the affiliation network tend to be associated with collaborating laboratories
+parameter may suggest that researchers (B) popular in the affiliation network tend to be associated with collaborating laboratories

-A); or there is a degree assortativity effect such that labs
+(A); or there is a degree assortativity effect such that labs

 tend to collaborate with other labs having a similar number of